Cognitive psychology: History

-Ulric Neisser put the term "cognitive psychology" into common use through his book Cognitive Psychology, published in 1967.
+Ulric Neisser put the term "cognitive psychology" into common use through his 1967 book Cognitive Psychology.
 Neisser's definition of "cognition" illustrates the then-progressive concept of cognitive processes:

 The term "cognition" refers to all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered, and used.
 It is concerned with these processes even when they operate in the absence of relevant stimulation, as in images and hallucinations. ...
 Given such a sweeping definition, it is apparent that cognition is involved in everything a human being might possibly do; that every psychological phenomenon is a cognitive phenomenon.
 But although cognitive psychology is concerned with all human activity rather than some fraction of it, the concern is from a particular point of view.
 Other viewpoints are equally legitimate and necessary.
 Dynamic psychology, which begins with motives rather than with sensory input, is a case in point.
 Instead of asking how a man's actions and experiences result from what he saw, remembered, or believed, the dynamic psychologist asks how they follow from the subject's goals, needs, or instincts.

 Cognitive processes

-The main focus of cognitive psychologists is on the mental processes that affect behavior.
+The main focus of cognitive psychologists is the mental processes that affect behavior.
 Those processes include, but are not limited to, the following three stages of memory: